How to Fix A Dead SSD Without Any Hindrance

 - Regular Boot Crashes: In case, your computer system tends to crash in between the bootup, there might be a bad block on your solid state drive.
 It is highly recommended to take a backup of your data before the drive gets dead.

 - The SSD Becomes Read-Only: In some situations, the SSD becomes read-only.
 After that, you become unable to write any new data but, you can read the existing data properly.
 That is another symptom of the drive getting dead.

 - Presence of Bad Blocks: Just like bad sectors on the traditional hard drive, an SSD may develop some bad blocks due to certain causes.
-Accordingly, it takes too much time to execute simple read or write operations.
+Accordingly, it takes too much time to execute a simple read or write operations.
 Sometimes, your system generates an error message saying it requires being repaired.
-At that times, your active programs start crashing or freezing up as well.
+At those times, your active programs start crashing or freezing up as well.